What Is Data Security?

 When we discuss data security, we mainly talk about security practices within an organizational setting.
 The concept covers every aspect of information security, such as hardware, software, access controls, and organizational security policies.
 A sound and thoughtful data security strategy can make a difference in a business environment because it helps organizations protect one of their most valuable assets — data — against cyberattacks.

-Why is data security important?
+Why is enterprise data security important?

 In the digital age, data reigns supreme.
 These days, all businesses deal with data in one way or another.
-Whether it's a financial institution handling sensitive customer data or an individual operation collecting contact information of its clientele, data is a significant part of all enterprises regardless of their size or industry.
+Whether it's a financial institution handling sensitive customer data or an individual operation collecting the contact information of its clientele, data is a significant part of all enterprises, regardless of their size or industry.
 Data informs decision-making, improves efficiency, enables better customer service, and plays a major role in marketing.

 With growing public awareness about the importance of data security and more data-related laws and regulations coming into play, companies face challenges in creating secure infrastructures and processes to handle enormous amounts of data.

 Failure to establish a secure perimeter frequently results in a data breach, leading to substantial regulatory fines and reputational damage.
-According to IBM's Cost of Data Breach Report 2022, the global average data breach cost is estimated at $4.35 million.
+According to IBM's Cost of Data Breach Report 2023, the global average data breach cost is estimated at $4.45 million.
 It's not hard to imagine that a data breach could spell the end of a company.

 As data breaches and cybercrime continue to rise and become more sophisticated, companies of all sizes and industries look for ways to ensure the security of their data.
 And the first step in doing so is understanding the threats you're facing.